-In summary it is SAP’s new Marketing Suite, which was rated a “Leader” in the 2016 Gartner Marketing Resource Management (MRM) Magic Quadrant research report.
+In summary it is SAP’s Digital Marketing Suite, which was rated a “Leader” in the 2016 Gartner Marketing Resource Management (MRM) Magic Quadrant research report.
 SAP Hybris Marketing is rated as one of top three vendors in the ability to execute in the MRM Magic Quadrant.

 The key is the central repository within SAP Hybris Marketing, which is designed to collect marketing relevant data from all possible systems, applications and angles,

 - digital channels

 - loyalty management solution(s)

 - market research data (e.g. AC Nielsen, IRI)

 For example, SAP Retail can feed SAP Hybris Marketing with transactional and master data like product data, customer data, orders, sales organization, merchandise category assignments etc.

 In the near future, SAP Hybris Marketing will be able to use customer profile information collected by the new SAP Hybris Profile solution, which holds the complete customer profile across the pillars marketing, sales, service and commerce.

 Two Hybris Marketing applications are especially relevant in SAP Retail Omni-Channel Commerce: